bio-tools/biotoolsDocs/curators_guide.rst

 ^^^^^^^^
 **A collection of information about concepts, including terms, synonyms, descriptions etc.**

+- pick one or more `topics <http://biotools.readthedocs.io/en/latest/curators_guide.html#topic>`_ that best describe the scientific areas covered by the ontology
+- pick the `operation <http://biotools.readthedocs.io/en/latest/curators_guide.html#operation>`_ of "Query and retrieval" (http://edamontology.org/operation_0224)
+- do not annotate the type or format of the input and output data

 Plug-in
 ^^^^^^^
 **A software component encapsulating a set of related functions, which are not standalone, i.e. depend upon other software for its use, e.g. a Javascript widget, or a plug-in, extension add-on etc. that extends the function of some existing tool.**

 .. note::
    - `biotoolsSchema <https://github.com/bio-tools/biotoolsschema>`_ allows tool relationships to be defined, but these are not yet supported in bio.tools.
 In future, the ``isPluginFor`` relationship will allow specification of the tool to which the plug-in is applicable.

 Script
 ^^^^^^
 **A tool written for some run-time environment (e.g. other applications or an OS shell) that automates the execution of tasks.
 Often a small program written in a general-purpose languages (e.g. Perl, Python) or some domain-specific languages (e.g. sed).**